 How do I wear it?

 It should be worn on the skin over top of the post op surgical bra garment, high on the chest wall on the upper slope of the breast so that it sits under the armpits.
 You can readjust the stabiliser throughout the day to avoid bunching of the band in the armpit region.
 Be sure to monitor the skin for any irritations if this occurs use a soft pad to protect any areas prone to breakdown or wear stabiliser band over the top of a firm fitting tee-shirt (with your post-op bra over the top of both).

 How long do I need to wear it?

-Does it help with “drop and fluff”?
+Does it help with “Drop and Fluff”?

 Yes, if I feel you need it.
 Drop and fluff is the process of the implants settling into their final position and generally means the journey from square and high straight after surgery to more curved and defined over the weeks that follow.
-For most breast augmentation patients, gravity is enough to help this along, but for selected women, the stabiliser will help.
+For some breast augmentation patients, gravity is enough to help this along, but for selected women, the stabiliser will help.
 More about “Drop and Fluff” is here.

 Have another question?